auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_07.md

 };
 ```

-Your program should generate the following output
+Generate the following output in your `problem03.cpp` program:

 ```
 Sorting Integers (`int` type)